Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

-The abundance of finitely generated (non normal) free subgroups of $\MCG$ consisting only of pseudo-anosov elements is well known, and follows from an easy ping-pong argument.
+The abundance of finitely generated (non-normal) purely pseudo-Anosov free subgroups of $\MCG$ is well known, and follows from an easy ping-pong argument.
 However, this method does not elucidate the case of infinitely generated normal subgroups.
-For a surface of genus $2$ this was answered by Whittlesey \cite{Whi} who proposed an example based on Brunnian braids (her example is an infinitely generated free group).
-See also the study of Lee and Song of the kernel of a variation of the Burau representation \cite{LeeSong}.
-Unfortunately methods of \cite{Whi, LeeSong} do not generalize even to closed surfaces of higher genus.
+For a surface of genus $2$ the problem was answered by Whittlesey \cite{Whi} who proposed an example based on Brunnian braids (see also the study of Lee and Song of the kernel of a variation of the Burau representation \cite{LeeSong}).
+Unfortunately methods of \cite{Whi, LeeSong} do not generalize to closed surfaces of higher genus.

-Another question was probably first asked Ivanov (see \cite[Problem 11]{Iv}).
-Farb also recorded this question in \cite[Problem 2.9]{F_book}, and qualified it as a ``basic test question" for understanding normal subgroups of $\MCG$. \begin{prob} Is the normal closure of a certain nontrivial power of a pseudo-Anosov element of $\MCG$ free? \end{prob}
+Another question was probably first asked by Ivanov (see \cite[Problem 11]{Iv}).
+Farb also recorded this question in \cite[Problem 2.9]{F_book}, and qualified it as a ``basic test question" for understanding normal subgroups of $\MCG$. \begin{prob} Let $\Sigma $ be a closed orientable surface.
+Is the normal closure of a certain nontrivial power of a pseudo-Anosov element of $\MCG$ free? \end{prob}

+We answer both questions positively.
+In fact, our approach can be used in more general settings.
+Namely, we derive the following from Proposition \ref{cor-acyl-intr} and Theorem \ref{free-intr}.
+Part (a) can be alternatively derived from Corollary \ref{wpd-he-intr} and Theorem \ref{CEP-simple}.

+\begin{thm}[Theorem \ref{wpd-free}] Let $G$ be a group acting on a hyperbolic space $\X$. \begin{enumerate} \item[(a)] For every loxodromic WPD element $g\in G$, there exists $n\in \mathbb N$ such that the normal closure $\ll g^n\rr$ in $G$ is free. \item[(b)] If the action of $G$ is acylindrical, then there exists $n\in \mathbb N$ such that for every loxodromic element $g\in G$, the normal closure $\ll g^n\rr$ in $G$ is free. \end{enumerate} Moreover, in both cases every non-trivial element of $\ll g^n\rr $ is loxodromic with respect to the action on $\X$. \end{thm}

-In this paper we answer both questions positively.
-Roughly speaking, our approach is based on the following general idea.
-Suppose that a group $G$ contains an elementary subgroup $E$ that is hyperbolically embedded in $G$ and let $g\in E$ be an element of infinite order.
-Then for some $n\in \mathbb N$, $\langle g^n\rangle $ is normal in $E$.
-Moreover, for every finite subset $\mathcal F\subseteq E\setminus\{ 1\}$, we can always ensure the condition $\langle g^n\rangle\cap \mathcal F=\emptyset$ by choosing $n$ big enough.
-Hence by part (d) of Theorem \ref{CEP-simple}, the normal closure $\ll g\rr$ of $g^n$ in $G$ is a free product of cyclic groups, i.e., a free group.
-This can be viewed as a generalization of Delzant's theorem \cite{Del_Duke} stating that for a hyperbolic group $G$ and every element of infinite order $g\in G$, there exists $n\in \mathbb N$ such that $\ll g^n\rr $ is free.
+This result can be viewed as a generalization of Delzant's theorem \cite{Del_Duke} stating that for a hyperbolic group $G$ and every element of infinite order $g\in G$, there exists $n\in \mathbb N$ such that $\ll g^n\rr $ is free (see also \cite{Chay} for a clarification of certain aspects of Delzant's proof).

-Part (a) of Theorem \ref{ex-MCG-intr} allows us to apply this approach to $G=\MCG$ and $g$ a pseudo-anosov element.
-Then part (c) of Theorem \ref{CEP-simple} also implies that $\ll g\rr$ is purely pseudo-anosov.
-This approach is universal and works in many other groups, e.g., $Out(F_n)$.
-For mapping class groups, however, we can obtain a more uniform result by directly using rotating families via part (b) of Theorem \ref{ex-MCG-intr} and part (a) of Theorem \ref{free-intr}.